positivesocial/CAI-Intake/docs/USER_GUIDE.md

 **Q: Is my data secure?**

 A: Yes.
-All data is encrypted in transit and at rest.
+All data is encrypted in transit (TLS 1.3) and at rest (AES-256).
 We use enterprise-grade security with Supabase.

 ### Technical

 **Q: What file types can I upload?**

-A: PDF, PNG, JPG, WEBP, HEIC, CSV, XLSX, XLS, TXT
+A: PDF, PNG, JPG, WEBP, HEIC, CSV, XLSX, XLS, TXT, audio files (for voice transcription)

 **Q: What's the maximum file size?**